vim-is-life/pyordr/README.md

 - [x] Can use simple.css
 - [ ] Take out form to add new task, put it in own template, then add btn to navbar that will call to display the section to add a new task
+- [ ] Switch out current favicon for clipboard icon that I got from icofonts

 # References
 - Style used to format site: